apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------
+##### October 1st, 2015: Apache Jackrabbit Oak 1.3.7 released
+Jackrabbit Oak 1.3.7 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.3) page for more details.

 ##### September 28th, 2015: Apache Jackrabbit FileVault 3.1.24 released
 Jackrabbit FileVault 3.1.24 is current stable release of the recently donated repository content synchronization tool.